Your basket is currently empty!

-How to take care of your String of Hearts Plant
+How to care for your String of Hearts Plant

 Ceropegia Woodii, more commonly known as the String of Hearts, is a beautiful, evergreen, trailing house plant, native to South Africa and Zimbabwe.
 This trailing beauty was first discovered in the late 19th century and has been stealing our hearts ever since.
-Read on for all you need to know about these stunning, trailing vines.
+Read on for all you need to know to care for your String of Hearts Plant.

 String of Hearts Care – A Guide to Caring for Your String of Hearts